TNTwise/Rife-ESRGAN-App-Linux/README.md

 vkQueueSubmit failed and vkAllocateMemory failed happens when there isn't enough VRAM for the current frame.
 Downscale the video or get a better PC if this happens.

 ## TODO
+Add shutdown when done<br />
-Disable tabs when on a certain upscale mode
+Disable tabs when on a certain upscale mode<br />
 Add realesrgan support to upscale video resolution, make app more general purpose<br />
 Set up queue system <br />
 Add scalability to GUI<br />